dabit3/next.js-amplify-workshop/README.md

 ![Updating the API](images/update-api.png)

-Next, let's update the GraphQL schema to add a new field to identify the author of a post.
+Next, let's update the GraphQL schema with the following changes:

+1. A new field to identify the author of a post.
+2. An `@key` directive for enabling a new data access pattern to query posts by username

 Open __amplify/backend/api/NextBlog/schema.graphql__ and update it with the following: